milko/OntologyWrapper/Library/Documentation/files/OntologyWrapper/traits/AccessorOffset.php.txt

 	 * properties and offsets, this method can be used to manage the elements of an array of
 	 * array elements in which one item's value represents the discriminant.
 	 *
-	 * Offsets of this kind are arrays or {@link ArrayObject} instances that represent a list
+	 * Offsets of this kind are arrays that represent a list of elements, each of which is
-	 * of elements, each of which is constituted by an array of two elements, where the value
+	 * constituted by an array of two items, where the value matching the
-	 * matching the <tt>$theTypeOffset</tt> key represents the element key and the value
+	 * <tt>$theTypeOffset</tt> key represents the element key and the value matching the
-	 * matching the <tt>$theDataOffset</tt> key represents the element's value.
+	 * <tt>$theDataOffset</tt> key represents the element's value.
 	 *
 	 * This method allows retrieving the element value and deleting or setting an element.
 	 *
-	 * It is assumed that the value at the provided offset is either an array or an
+	 * It is assumed that the value at the provided offset is an array, if this is not the
-	 * {@link ArrayObject}, if this is not the case, the method will raise an exception.
+	 * case, the method will raise an exception.
 	 *
 	 * If you want to manage the set itself, you have to use the offset management methods.
 	 *